cvxpy.atoms.elementwise package¶

 The final domain, sign, monotonicity, and curvature of the

-atom are determined by the rational approximation top
+poweratom are determined by the rational approximation top, not the input parameterp.For example,

 >>> from cvxpy import Variable, power >>> x = Variable() >>> g = power(x, 1.001) >>> g.p Fraction(1001, 1000) >>> g Expression(CONVEX, POSITIVE, (1, 1)) results in a convex atom with implicit constraint :math:`x \geq 0`, while >>> g = power(x, 1.0001) >>> g.p 1 >>> g Expression(AFFINE, UNKNOWN, (1, 1))